johngavel/Terminal/README.md

 * setEcho - This configures the terminal class to echo the incoming data.
 * getEcho - Returns the echo setting for the terminal.
 * useColor - The Terminal Class can use the common color escape codes.
 However not all terminals process these.
-* useBS - Depending on the Terminal you use it will send a BackSpace character or a Delete character when you press the Backspace Key.
-Configure for your terminal.
-* useDel - Depending on the Terminal you use it will send a BackSpace character or a Delete character when you press the Backspace Key.
-Configure for your terminal.
 * usePrompt - Allows you to supress all prompts to the user.
 ### Terminal Output
 * banner - displays the banner for the terminal to the user.